FAQs

 Processors who are growing to harvest edible seeds or to use the leaves and flowers require a different ratio of male to female plants and a wider, shorter plant.

-An Australia-wide 3-year long trial of multiple varieties is currently underway to test the best variety for different purposes and conditions.
+An Australia-wide 3-year long trial of multiple varieties ended in 2024.
+It tested the best variety for different purposes and conditions.

-The site in Tasmania is located at Epping Forest and is being project managed by the THA, Pinion Advisory and NRE (At July 2023).
+The site in Tasmania was located at Epping Forest and was project managed by the THA, Pinion Advisory and NRE.

 For details see https://agrifutures.com.au/news/industrial-hemp-variety-trials-now-with-national-footprint/